livedebug/livedebug/onivim-1633/README.md

 Architecture/event model.

 # Scratch Notes

+## 20200720
+in normal.c, nv_edit, we have the code going down to the moving to begin of line (via beginline), so we should be at the right point for insertion.
+Checkpoint - "I" seems to be pushing into sm_push, need to work out how it is being executed

 ## 20200719
 `vim.h` contains OP_XYZ #defines, which map to different operators "c" is "OP_CHANGE" "I" is or "OP_INSERT".